FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 <<< @/../../docs-snippets/src/guide/wallets/connectors.test.ts#fuel-connector-name{ts:line-numbers}

+### `external`
+The `external` property is simply a `boolean` that indicates when a connector is or external or not.
+Connectors are considered external, or non-native, when they do not support the Fuel Network (e.g. Solana, WalletConnect).

 #### `metadata`

 The `metadata` property on the connector provides additional information about the connector.
 This information will be displayed to the end-user when selecting a connector.
 The following is the structure of the `metadata` object: